 All students who are not Estonian citizens or EU citizens (including EEA countries and Switzerland) need a temporary residence permit to study on a full degree programme.
 EU citizens should obtain a temporary right of residence in Estonia.

-The visa and residence permit application process will usually begin after student has been accepted to study on chosen programme and after university has forwarded required acceptance documents to the accepted student.
+The visa and residence permit application process will usually begin after student has been accepted to study on chosen programme and after university has forwarded required acceptance documents to the student.

 In order to obtain temporary right of residence, a student should register his/her place of residence in the Local Government authority of the place of residence within 3 months from the day of entry to Estonia.
 In addition, a student has to apply for an Estonian ID-card within 1 month from obtaining the temporary right of residence.
 More information can be found on the Estonian Police and Border Guard Board web page.